Overview

 It's important to keep your NFT Pass name short, as you’ll be limited in how many characters you can use later on.
 Each byte counts.

-For Hashmask users, an NFT Pass is not needed since they are automatically integrated into Obelisk.
-See the Hashmasks for more details.
+An NFT Pass is not needed for **Hashmask** users since they are automatically integrated into Obelisk.

-Obelisk NFT
+### Obelisk NFT

 An **Obelisk NFT** is a wrapped version of any NFT in the system, created by converting an existing NFT into an ERC721 token that interacts with Obelisk.